EddieH80/final-project/README.md

   - Used to displace vertices and act as threshold for
 - Toon Shading
   - Used to create the general non-photorealistic shading effect
+- User Input
+  - Vary the position of the model as well as the shading

 #### Design:
 ![](FlowChart.png)